labgem/PPanGGOLiN/docs/user/QuickUsage/quickOutputs.md

 #### Gene presence absence

-This file is basically a presence absence matrix.
-The columns are the genomes used to build the pangenome, the lines are the gene families.
-The identifier of the gene family is the gene identifier chosen as a representative.
-There is a 1 if the gene family is present in a genome, and 0 otherwise.
-It follows the exact same format as the 'gene_presence_absence.Rtab' file that you get from the pangenome analysis software [Roary](https://sanger-pathogens.github.io/Roary/)
+PPanGGOLiN generates presence absence matrix of genomes and gene families.
+This format mirrors the structure of the `gene_presence_absence.Rtab` file obtained from the pangenome analysis software [Roary](https://sanger-pathogens.github.io/Roary/).

-More information about this file can be found [here](../PangenomeAnalyses/pangenomeAnalyses.md#gene-presence-absence)
+More information about this file can be found [here](../PangenomeAnalyses/pangenomeStat.md#gene-presence-absence-matrix)

 #### mean persistent duplication

-This file is a .tsv file, with a single parameter written as a comment at the beginning of the file, which indicates the proportion of genomes in which a gene family must be present more than once to be considered 'duplicated' (and not a single copy marker).
-This file lists the gene families, their duplication ratio, their mean presence in the pangenome and whether it is considered a 'single copy marker' or not, which is particularly useful when calculating the completeness recorded in the [genomes statistics file](#statistics-about-genomes) described previously.
+PPanGGOLiN generates a TSV file called `mean_persistent_duplication.tsv`.
+This file lists the gene families along with their duplication ratios, average presence in the pangenome, and classification as 'single copy markers'.

+More information about this file can be found [here](../PangenomeAnalyses/pangenomeStat.md#mean-persistent-duplication)

 ### Figures
 #### U-shaped plot:  gene families frequency distribution in pangenome